patorobles/patorobles/README.md

 - 👋 Hi, I’m @patorobles
-- 👀 I’m interested in ...
-Crypto, DeFi.
+- 👀 I’m interested in creating useful, efficient dashboards to facilitate storytelling through Data
-- 🌱 I’m currently learning ...basic blockchain development -> solidity, python and js
+- 🌱 I’m currently learning Data Science with Python, specifically Machine Learning
-- 💞️ I’m looking to collaborate on ...blockchain DeFi projects
+- 💞️ I’m looking to collaborate on Haggle competitions and Data Science projects
 - 📫 How to reach me ...

 <!---